jbbrissaud/zioCounters/README.md

 Then you can access the frontend at http://localhost:8090 \
 click on one button or the other and see parallelism.
+200 counters are displayed, and can be run independently.
+Each counter will stop counting 30 seconds after a start.
+The start depends on the x position of the mouse.

 Note: The .gitignore file is a little bit unconventional, indicating what to keep and not what to ignore.